Writing World of Warcraft Addons in Lua

 end

-Slash commands are global — use a prefix tied to your addon name.
+Slash commands are global, so use a prefix tied to your addon name.
 Define both short and long forms via numbered suffixes.
+The SLASH_MYADDON1 and SLASH_MYADDON2 globals register two ways for players to reach your addon: a long descriptive form and a short alias for frequent use.

 Saved variables